close icon

 • Sales diversification

-Favourable sector dynamics have seen the eCommerce sector attract interest from private equity and large strategic buyers.
-These buyers are particularly interested in customer profile and purchasing patterns, emphasising the value of repeat customers.
+Favourable tailwinds and sector innovation have seen the eCommerce sector attract interest from private equity and large strategic buyers.
+These buyers are particularly interested in customer profiles and purchasing patterns, emphasising the value of repeat customers.
+The tailwinds supporting this sector include the adoption of Artificial Intelligence, online-to-offline transactions and augmented reality.

 Professional Services